wultra/powerauth-mobile-sdk/docs/Migration-from-1.1-to-1.2.md

 # Migration from 1.1.x to 1.2.x

-This guide contains instructions for migration from PowerAuth Mobile SDK version `1.1.x` to version `1.2.x`.

-## Introduction

 PowerAuth Mobile SDK in version `1.2.0` introduces following important changes:

 - **Android:** Complete reworked support for biometric authentication.